 While these absolute numbers are very intuitive, they are not always easy to compare.
 To address this issue, we calculate the Compound Annual Growth Rate, often abbreviated as CAGR.

 This number expresses the growth of our investment as an annual percentage.
-Over the simulation period, our Pick Me Up strategy grows by a little more than 12% per year.
+Our Pick Me Up strategy grows by a little more than 12% per year over the simulation period.
 This number assumes that all gains stay invested; they are continuously compounded.

 We can find the same information on the Equity Chart.
 Horizontally, we see the time axis: starting in January 2007 and ending in April 2020.
 Vertically, we have the dollar value of our investment: starting at $1,000 and ending at $4,500.